 There are two kinds of tourists – those who think they shouldn’t visit Cape Town because they won’t have any water and those who won’t visit because they don’t want to take away Cape-Tonian resources.
 But, rest assured, you don’t affect the water supply as much as you think.
 International tourists account for just 1% of water usage in Cape Town during peak season.
 The impact of tourism and even more, volunteer tourism, on water consumption is insignificant compared to the benefit that tourism and volunteers brings to the city and its communities.
 Despite accounting for a small amount of water consumption, volunteers will still have to live like a local and like on 50 litres of water a day – we’re all doing it, it’s easy!

-Let’s bust some of those myths you might have heard.
+Let’s bust some myths you might have heard:

 - The drought is region-specific, meaning that other tourist destinations surrounding Cape Town have not been affected by water restrictions.